-26. There are no:
+- 27. There are no: - a.

-- a.
 Violations or possible violations of laws or regulations, such as those related to the Medicare and Medicaid antifraud and abuse statutes, including but not limited to the Anti-Kickback Act, Limitations on Certain Physician Referrals (commonly referred to as the "Stark law"), and the False Claims Act, in any jurisdiction, whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency. - b.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB Statement No. 5, Accounting for Contingencies. - 27.
-The Authority has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 28.
-Accruals for losses from malpractice, workers compensation, and other types of self-insured risk, including accruals for claims incurred but not reported have been properly recorded and disclosed in the financial statements. - 29.
-The Authority has complied with all aspects of contractual agreements that would have an effect on the financial statements in the event of noncompliance. - 30.
-No events have occurred subsequent to September 30, 2009, that requires consideration as adjustments to or disclosures in the schedule of federal awards and related notes.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB ASC 450, Contingencies (formerly FASB Statement No. 5, Accounting for Contingencies), except as disclosed in note 16 to the financial statements. - 28.
+The Authority has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 29.
+Accruals for losses from malpractice, workers compensation, and other types of selfinsured risk, including accruals for claims incurred but not reported have been properly recorded and disclosed in the financial statements. - 30.
+The Authority has complied with all aspects of contractual agreements that may have an effect on the financial statements in the event of noncompliance, except for instances of noncompliance included in the Schedule of Findings and Questioned Costs. - 31.
+No department or agency of the Authority has reported a material instance of noncompliance to us, except for instances of noncompliance included in the Schedule of Findings and Questioned Costs. - 32.
+No events have occurred after September 30, 2010 but before the date through which subsequent events were evaluated and the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 33.
+Management is aware of its requirement to disclose whether, subsequent to September 30, 2010, any changes in internal control or other factors that might significantly affect internal control, including any corrective action taken by management with regard to significant deficiencies and material weaknesses have occurred.
+However, we represent to you that no such disclosure has been made as no such changes in internal control or such other factors have occurred. - 34.
+During fiscal year 2010, the Authority implemented the following pronouncements: - GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets, which addresses whether and when intangible assets should be considered capital assets for financial reporting purposes. - GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, which is intended to improve how state and local governments report information about derivative instruments financial arrangements used by governments to manage specific risks or make investments in their financial statements.